 5. What is Dynamic Currency Conversion, and why is it risky?

-It’s when a terminal offers to charge you in your home currency instead of local currency.
-The problem is that the conversion rate used is inflated (usually 3–7% worse), causing you to lose money on every transaction.
+It’s when a terminal offers to charge you in your home currency instead of local currency — using an inflated rate 3–7% worse than your bank’s, costing you money on every transaction.

 6. What should I always select when an ATM or card machine gives me a currency choice?